You may ask “Why bother with black and white travel photography?”

 Martin Parr does it splendidly in colour.
 Lee Jefferies does it superbly in black and white.
 Most of us struggle to do it in a lifetime of picture taking.

 Purposefully choosing to photograph in black and white can help us communicate.
 Not only communicate visually, but also emotionally.
 But before we can do this, we must first connect.

 - If colour adds meaning, process the image in colour.

 - Look for reflected light.
 This can add greater depth to your photos.

-- Saving your photos in RAW format gives you the luxury to later choose if you want them colour or black and white.
-If your camera is set to save jpeg images you will not have this option.
+- Saving your photos in RAW format gives you the luxury to later choose if you want them color or black and white.
+If your camera is set to save JPEG images you will not have this option.

 - Squint your eyes when you are lining up your photos.
 This will help you see the light and dark areas.

 - Don’t be afraid to smile at the people you want to photograph and connect with them.

 When travelling to places where we do not know the language we have more limited means of communication.
 Black and white photography limits what we can show in our photos.
 Both of these limitations can be advantageous.

 A smile at someone and a nod towards the camera in your hand may gain you permission to take a stranger’s photo.
 Speaking to them, if you have a common language, may entail questions and a negative response.